UniversalConceptualCognitiveAnnotation/UCCA_English-LPP/README.md

 Corpus:
 -------
 The English corpus used here is the book "The Little Prince" (Le Petit Prince), a classic novel written in French by Antoine de Saint-Exupéry, and first published in 1943.
+This is the same text as was used in the AMR Little Prince corpus in English (https://amr.isi.edu/download.html).

 Format and Source Code: